37 comments

 I also don’t understand why we wasted our time voting if the results meant nothing? and how on earth can a parliment do nothing for over 2 months (not to mention the time wasted during the elections) and maintain a leading role in the world and a strong local economy?

-37 Responses to “Why can’t we have Prime Minister elections like the US?”
+37 responses to “Why can’t we have Prime Minister elections like the US?”

-1. Jim Squires
+1. Jim Squires says:

 I feel pretty well informed on the subject, and I couldn’t agree more.
 In the States the system doesn’t force you to vote party line.
 If I wanted to vote for Harper but didn’t like my local PC candidate, I should be able to vote for somebody else locally and Harper federally.
 I can’t, and it sucks.